-- 31. The injuries of Sierra Club and its members can be redressed by a ruling from this Court declaring this project arbitrary and capricious; vacating the ROD, FEIS, Section 404 permit, and biological opinion; and remanding these matters to the Corps and the Service for further consideration consistent with federal law. - 32.
-Respondent LIEUTENANT GENERAL TODD T. SEMONITE is the Chief of the U.S. Army Corps of Engineers, which is an agency of the United States within the Department of the Army.
+31. The injuries of Sierra Club and its members can be redressed by a ruling from this Court declaring this project arbitrary and capricious; vacating the ROD, FEIS, Section 404 permit, biological opinion, and withdrawal letter; and remanding these matters to the Corps and the Service for further consideration consistent with federal law.

+32. Respondent LIEUTENANT GENERAL TODD T. SEMONITE is the Chief of the U.S. Army Corps of Engineers, which is an agency of the United States within the Department of the Army.
 Lieutenant General Semonite is sued in his official capacity.
 The Corps prepared the ROD and CWA Section 404 permit authorizing the Moffat Project, as well as the FEIS challenged in this action.
-The Corps is also unlawfully relying upon an arbitrary and illegal biological opinion, and arbitrarily and capriciously refused to reinitiate consultation as required by the ESA and its implementing regulations.
-Accordingly, Lieutenant General Semonite-as the head of the Corps-is ultimately responsible for the actions challenged herein. - 33.
-Respondent RYAN ZINKE is the Secretary of the Interior, and is sued in his official capacity.
-Because the Service is an agency within the Department of Interior, Respondent Zinke has ultimate responsibility for the actions of the Service, including its June 17, 2016 biological opinion and its refusal to reinitiate consultation as required by the ESA and its implementing regulations. - 34.
-Respondent MARGARET EVERSON is the Acting Director of the U.S. Fish and Wildlife Service, and is sued in her official capacity.
-Respondent Everson has ultimate responsibility for the actions of the Service, including its issuance of the June 17, 2016 biological opinion and its refusal to reinitiate consultation as required by the ESA and its implementing regulations.
+The Corps was also initially relying upon an arbitrary and illegal biological opinion, and arbitrarily and capriciously refused to reinitiate consultation as required by the ESA and its implementing regulations.
+In response to this litigation, the Corps is now violating the ESA and its implementing regulations by relying on the Service's arbitrary and unlawful withdrawal letter to avoid ESA compliance.
+Accordingly, Lieutenant General Semonite-as the head of the Corps-is ultimately responsible for the actions challenged herein.

+33. Respondent DAVID BERNHARDT is the Secretary of the Interior, and is sued in his official capacity.
+Because the Service is an agency within the Department of Interior, Respondent Bernhardt has ultimate responsibility for the actions of the Service, including its June 17, 2016 biological opinion, its initial refusal to reinitiate consultation as required by the ESA, and, in response to this litigation, the Service's arbitrary and unlawful withdrawal letter.

+34. Respondent AURELIA SKIPWITH is the Acting Director of the U.S. Fish and Wildlife Service, and is sued in her official capacity.
+Respondent Skipwith has ultimate responsibility for the actions of the Service, including its issuance of the June 17, 2016 biological opinion and its refusal to reinitiate consultation as required by the ESA, and, in response to this litigation, the Service's arbitrary and unlawful withdrawal letter.